marcelocostabr/docker-template-default/README.md

 ## Install Docker

-Certify if you had installed the Docker, at terminal type:
+Make sure you have Docker installed, in the terminal type:

 ```
 docker -v